Scaling Algorithms for Weighted Matching in General Graphs: A Matching Primer

 \begin{property}(Complementary Slackness) Assume $w$ assigns only {\em even} integers. \begin{enumerate}[topsep=0.5ex,itemsep=-.5ex] \item {\it Granularity.} $z(B)$ is a nonnegative even integer and $y(u)$ is an integer. \item {\it Active Blossoms.} $|M\cap E_B| = \floor{|B|/2}$ for all $B\in \Omega$.
 If $B \in \Omega$ is a root blossom then $z(B)>0$; if $B \notin \Omega$ then $z(B) = 0$.
 Non-root blossoms may have zero $z$-values. \item {\it Domination.} $yz(e)\geq w(e)$, for each $e=(u,v)\in E$. \item {\it Tightness.} $yz(e)= w(e)$, for each $e \in M \cup \bigcup_{B\in \Omega} E_B$. \end{enumerate} \end{property}

 \begin{lemma} If Property~\ref{prop:CS} is satisfied for a perfect matching $M$, blossom set $\Omega$, and duals $y,z$, then $M$ is necessarily a \MWPM{} w.r.t.~the weight function $w$. \end{lemma}

 The proof of Lemma~\ref{lem:optimality} follows the same lines as Lemma~\ref{thm:approx}, proved below.
 The Gabow-Tarjan algorithms and their successors~\cite{GT89,GT91,OrlinA92,GoldbergK97,DuanS12,DuanP14} maintain a relaxation of complementary slackness.
 By using Property~\ref{prop:RCS} in lieu of Property~\ref{prop:CS} we introduce an additive error as large as $n$.
 This does not prevent us from computing exact \MWPMs{} but it does necessitate additional scales.
 Before the algorithm proper begins we compute the extended weight function $\bar{w}(e) = (\fr{n}{2}+1)\hat{w}(e)$.
 Note that the weight of every matching w.r.t.~$\bar{w}$ is a multiple of $\fr{n}{2}+1$.
-After the final scale of our algorithms $w = 2\bar{w}$ so if we can find a matching $M$ such that $w(M)$ is within $n$ of optimum, then $\bar{w}(M)$ is within $\fr{n}{2}$ of optimum, and therefore $\bar{w}(M)$ and $\hat{w}(M)$ are exactly optimum.
+After the final scale of our algorithms $w = 2\bar{w}$ so if we can find a matching $M$ such that $w(M)$ is additively within $n$ of the \MWPM, then $\bar{w}(M)$ is additively within $\fr{n}{2}$ of the \MWPM, which implies that $M$ is exactly optimum w.r.t.~both $\bar{w}(M)$ and $\hat{w}(M)$.
 These observations motivate the use of Property~\ref{prop:RCS}.

 \begin{property}(Relaxed Complementary Slackness) Assume $w$ assigns only {\em even} integers.
 Property \ref{prop:CS}(1,2) holds and (3,4) are replaced with \begin{enumerate}[topsep=0.5ex,itemsep=-0.5ex] \item[3.] {\it Near Domination.} $yz(e)\geq w(e)-2$ for each edge $e=(u,v)\in E$. \item[4.] {\it Near Tightness.} $yz(e) \leq w(e)$, for each $e \in M \cup \bigcup_{B\in \Omega} E_B$. \end{enumerate} \end{property}